Bistro Bookers

 Amherst, NY 14228

 RSVP required.
-You MUST reserve your seat by 3pm on Friday, September 8, 2023 for this event by calling 716-636-3051 and provide your name and phone number.
-If you call to reserve for more than one person you must provide each person's name and phone number.
+You MUST reserve your seat for this event by 3 p.m. on Friday, June 7, 2024 by calling 716-636-3051.
+You will need to provide your name and phone number.
+If you call to reserve for more than one person, you must provide each person’s name and phone number.

-* Suggested donation of $2 per person is greatly appreciated.
-Your donation helps Bistro Bookers to continue to hold these reviews and donate back to our community literacy programs.
-Your donation allows us to purchase the reviewers book if necessary and give them a gift for their time.
+*Suggested donation of $2 per person is greatly appreciated.
+Your donation helps Bistro Bookers continue to hold these reviews and donate back to our community literacy programs.
+Your donation also allows us to purchase the reviewer’s book if necessary and give them a gift for their time.

-**Masks are encouraged at this time, please make sure you bring yours just in case. **
+**Masks are encouraged at this time.
+Please make sure to bring yours just in case.

 Previous titles